Tyrael122/netflix/README.md

 # Netflix Clone - Angular Frontend

-A **streaming platform interface** built with Angular that lets users browse movies, create playlists, write reviews, and manage subscription.
+A **fully responsive streaming platform interface** built with Angular that works seamlessly on both mobile and desktop devices.
+Lets users browse movies, create playlists, write reviews, and manage subscriptions.
 Inspired by Netflix.

 *Note: Requires our [Spring Boot backend service](https://github.com/borgeskauan/netflix-backend) to be running for full functionality.*